Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Set-DattoBulkSeatChange.md

 The Set-DattoBulkSeatChange cmdlet is used to bulk set SaaS Protection seat changes

-Both "seatType" & "actionType" parameters are case-sensitive
+Both 'seatType' & 'actionType' parameters are case-sensitive

 ## EXAMPLES